michaelgfalk/dh-downunder-distant-reading/README.md

 If everything worked successfully, then your default browser should open, and show a screen like this:

 ![Image of Jupyter Notebook](success.png)

+## Licence information

+All the code in this repository is released under the MIT Licence.
+You can see the text of the licence in [the included licence file](LICENCE).
+All the texts in the repository are sourced from Project Gutenberg, in accordance with the terms of [the Project Gutenberg licence](https://www.gutenberg.org/wiki/Gutenberg:The_Project_Gutenberg_License).